Neutrino mass observables and non-Hermitian version of Type-I seesaw model: Introduction

-In this work, we study a special case of Type-I seesaw mechanism where the condition of hermiticity on Yukawa coupling terms is relaxed.
+In this work, we study a special case of Type-I seesaw mechanism where the the Yukawa interaction of the neutral leptons comprise of a hermitian part and a non-hermitian part as inspired by a Lagrangian like given in eq.(\ref{eq:nh-Lagrangian}).
 We calculate the small neutrino masses for three generation case and extend the analysis to gauge the implications for other phenomenological aspects related to neutrinos.
-The Yukawa sector of the Lagrangian of the extended SM has both Hermitian and non-Hermitian couplings.
 While allowing for generation of Dirac mass term through Higgs mechanism, the couplings are constrained from experimental data.
-Also, the analysis shows avenue for low scale seesaw supporting enhanced branching ratio for LFV.
-In addition, it has the potential for additional CP violation required for leptogenesis.
+Also, the analysis shows avenue for low scale seesaw.

-In section \ref{sec:nonhermYukawa} we recapitulate the non-Hermitian extension of extended SM Lagrangian \cite{Alexandre:2015kra} in the context of Type-I seesaw mechanism.
-While the neutrino masses has always been calculated \cite{Alexandre:2015kra} for two generation case we calculate the three mass eigenvalues for three generation case and constraints form results arising from oscillation experiments.
-In section \ref{sec:directObsv} we discuss various direct searches of neutrino mass observable to constrain the unknown coupling constants.
-In sections \ref{sec:lgnsis} and \ref{sec:LFV} we analyze optimistic contributions to leptogenesis and branching ratio for lepton flavor violation process.
+In section \ref{sec:qed} we recapitulate the gauge symmetry of non-hermitian extension of extended SM Lagrangian given in eq.(\ref{eq:nh-Lagrangian})\cite{Alexandre:2015kra}.
+The outcomes are generalized for neutrino masses in the context of Type-I seesaw mechanism in section \ref{sec:nonhermYukawa}.
+We calculate the three mass eigenvalues for three generation case and constraints form results arising from oscillation experiments.
+In section \ref{sec:fourzero} we study the four zero texture of nonhermitian Yukawa coupling.
+We diagonalize the nonhermitian mass matrix and extract the neutrino oscillation parameters.
+In section \ref{sec:disc} we discuss our results.
+Since the non-hermitian parameters will introduce new sources of $CP$ violation in the lepton sector, we discuss constraints on them in sections \ref{sec:cpv} and \ref{sec:lgnsis}.
 In section \ref{sec:concl} we conclude with future scope of extending the present work.